Sudoku91Sudoku91

 What Is Mini Sudoku 6×6?

-Mini Sudoku is a compact version of the classic number puzzle, played on a 6×6 grid instead of the standard 9×9.
-The smaller board uses digits 1 through 6 and features six 2×3 rectangular boxes.
-With only 36 cells to fill, each puzzle takes just a few minutes - ideal for a quick brain workout during a break.
+Mini Sudoku shrinks the classic puzzle down to a 6×6 grid.
+Instead of digits 1–9, you work with 1–6 across six 2×3 rectangular boxes.
+With only 36 cells to fill (compared to 81 in standard Sudoku), a single puzzle takes just a few minutes - perfect for a quick mental break.

 Mini Sudoku Rules

-Mini Sudoku follows the same three fundamental rules as standard Sudoku, adapted for the smaller grid:
+Same three rules as standard Sudoku, just scaled down for the smaller grid:

 Row Rule